martell/ellcc/examples/main/README.txt

     (and then in another window)
     make tui  # "make gdb" starts gdb in commmand mode.

+About the only thing you can do with this example is to single step through the startup code or set a breakpoint at a function (e.g. main()) and hit "c" to continue to the breakpoint.

 Currently supported configuration(s):
 Linux:
   armeb-linux-engeabi armeb-linux-engeabihf arm-linux-engeabi